villy-jensen/medusa-variant-images/README.md

 ## More About The Plugin

 - Medusa Variant Images includes the ability to order your images and displays the number when you click on the images.
-- You are also able to upload images by a **base option**.
+- You can also upload images using a **base option**.
-  `For example: Let's say you have a clothing store.
-You can select the base option as colour and upload your images to all variants with its colour option set as *brown*, simultaneously.`
+  For example: Let's say you have a clothing store.
+You can select the base option as colour and upload your images to all variants with its colour option set as *brown*, simultaneously.
   To do this, click the `3 dots` at the top right of the variant images section in your product.

 ## Bugs and Contributions

 See a bug?
 Please raise an issue on the [GitHub repository](https://github.com/Betanoir/medusa-variant-images/issues).

 Want something to change?
-Feel free to clone the repository and and open a PR once you have added your feature, or please open a feature request on the [GitHub repository](https://github.com/Betanoir/medusa-variant-images/issues).
+Feel free to clone the repository and open a PR once you have added your feature, or please open a feature request on the [GitHub repository](https://github.com/Betanoir/medusa-variant-images/discussions/categories/feature-requests)